 Giuseppe Mattiazzo, Head of Marketing, Venice City Tours

-In Venice we received hundreds of cancellations in just a few days for this month alone.
+In Venice, we received hundreds of cancellations in just a few days for this month alone.
 On February 22nd we were almost fully booked for the Venice Carnival, an annual festival held in Venice, and in just a few days, everything changed.

-We are still receiving reservations for June, July and August.
-If the coronavirus ends, or at least loosens its grip on Italy, we may be able to catch the second tourism part of the season.
+We are still receiving reservations for June, July, and August.
+If the coronavirus ends or at least loosens its grip on Italy, we may be able to catch the second tourism part of the season.

 After 2003’s SARS infection, airlines immediately opened up low-budget tickets to quickly spur the start of travel again.
 I suppose airlines will do the same this time, too.

 We are engaging our staff to find solutions to avoid losing the most important thing in our business: our team and our suppliers.
 We figure this hard period will be around three months longer, and we are preparing a plan.
 We are sure that when the business starts up again we will have a different market.
-We will have to imagine and adapt a new business model for a new situation.
+We will have to imagine and adopt a new business model for a new situation.

 Learn more about Venice City Tours.